 Often you will find an agent that lies about your home’s market value in order to get the listing.
 If this happens, you can actually miss out on a huge pool of buyers.

-Furthermore, the interested buyers in your real estate market it is difficult to get out of that vicious circle and actually get the property to sell at its actual price.
+Furthermore, for the interested buyers in your real estate market, it is difficult to get out of that vicious circle and actually get the property to sell at its actual price.